kenthfus/localO1/HOWTO.md

 ✅ Summary
 - Free-tier clusters (M0/M2/M5): ❌ No vector search support.
 - Vector search required? ✅ Must use M10 or higher in Atlas.
-- Alternatives: Use local MongoDB 7.0+ or Atlas trial credits for testing.
 ```

 # MongoDB Vector DB Test Results